-Do you purchase goods and services for your office or department?
-Or are you looking to minimize your impact on the environment by purchasing more eco-friendly products?
+Do you purchase goods and services for your office or lab?
+Are you looking to minimize your impact on the environment by purchasing more eco-friendly products?
 See why purchasing more sustainble products is good for the campus and the health of our people.

-The Office of Sustainability defines Green Purchasing as the procurement of products and services that reduce negative impacts on the environment when compared to products or services with the same purpose.
-Green products take into account several factors such as:
+The Office of Sustainability defines Sustainable Purchasing (SP) as the procurement of products and services that reduce negative impacts on the environment when compared to products or services with the same purpose. sustainable products take into account several factors such as:

-– Is the product worth the money spent?
+- Price: Is the product worth the money spent?

 * Information taken and adapted from the BuySmart Network.